Zhavi221/atlas-utilization/README.md

 - Calls to `future.result(timeout=...)` raise `concurrent.futures.TimeoutError` (not the built-in `TimeoutError`).
 Code that counts timeouts should check for the futures exception class.

 Need help?
-- I can shorten further, add a top-level `requirements.txt`, or patch `ATLAS_Parser` to correctly count `concurrent.futures.TimeoutError`.
+- I can shorten further, add a top-level `requirements.txt`, or patch `AtlasOpenParser` to correctly count `concurrent.futures.TimeoutError`.
 Reply which you prefer.